Last Updated on December 22, 2022 by ThoughtsStained

 Age Range: Adult | Genre: Fantasy | Format: Paperback | Source: Bought

-High on a mountainside at the edge of the Kaigenese Empire live the most powerful warriors in the world, superhumans capable of raising the sea and wielding blades of ice.
-For hundreds of years, the fighters of the Kusanagi Peninsula have held the Empire’s enemies at bay, earning their frozen spit of land the name ‘The Sword of Kaigen.’
+On a mountainside at the edge of the Kaigenese Empire live the most powerful fighters in the world, warriors capable of raising the sea and wielding blades of ice.
+For centuries, the fighters of the Kusanagi Peninsula have held the Empire’s enemies at bay, earning their treacherous spit of land the name ‘The Sword of Kaigen.’

-Born into Kusanagi’s legendary Matsuda family, fourteen-year-old Mamoru has always known his purpose: to master his family’s fighting techniques and defend his homeland.
-But when an outsider arrives and pulls back the curtain on Kaigen’s alleged age of peace, Mamoru realizes that he might not have much time to become the fighter he was bred to be.
-Worse, the empire he was bred to defend may stand on a foundation of lies.
+Born into Kusanagi’s legendary Matsuda family, fourteen-year-old Mamoru has always know his purpose: to master his family’s fighting techniques and defend his homeland.
+But when an outsider arrives and pulls back the curtain on Kaigen’s alleged age of peace, Mamoru ralizes that he might not have much time before he has to become the fighter he was bred to be.
+Even worse, the empire he was born to defend might stand on a foundation of lies.

 Misaki told herself that she left the passions of her youth behind when she married into the Matsuda house.
 Determined to be a good housewife and mother, she hid away her sword, along with everything from her days as a fighter in a faraway country.
-But with her growing son asking questions about the outside world, the threat of an impending invasion looming across the sea, and her frigid husband grating on her nerves, Misaki finds the fighter in her clawing its way back to the surface.
+But with her son asking questions about the outside world, the threat of invasion looming on the horizon, and her frigid husband grating on her nerves, Misaki finds the fighter in her clawing its way back to the surface.

 - The way Wang interwove telling the past and the future within the narrative.
 She didn’t use page breaks, but instead was able to seamlessly switch back to telling us something in-scene in the past, before switching back to the present, without ever confusing me what was going on.
 That floored me.
 I don’t think I’ve ever seen that done with this level of mastery.